|One of the most important things in regard to treating IBD is changing your cat’s diet. Dry food isn't good for their

 Adding a teaspoon a day of 100% pure, canned pumpkin to their food also does wonders to help improve

 symptoms of diarrhea.
-Don’t get the pumpkin pie filling, The pie filling has a lot of sugar in it.
+Don’t get the pumpkin pie filling, which contains a lot of sugar.
 Get the 100% pure

 pumpkin, preferably organic.
 It should look like squash when you open the can.
 If your kitty has severe diarrhea

 due to antibiotics you can add a teaspoon per meal instead of one teaspoon a day.
 Both my cats were on

 antibiotics when they were kittens for upper respiratory infections and the pumpkin took care of the diarrhea, but

 I had to put it in every meal.
 Vets will usually prescribe an antibiotic for diarrhea, most notably Flagyl